Linaro/website/Linaro.org/core/kernel/README.md

 In the tradition of Linux and the open source community, much of the technical discussion for the kernel team takes place over email and informal conversations on IRC.

-Mailing list mailto:linaro-kernel@lists.linaro.org ([subscribe](http://lists.linaro.org/mailman/listinfo/linaro-dev))
+Mailing list: mailto:linaro-kernel@lists.linaro.org ([subscribe](http://lists.linaro.org/mailman/listinfo/linaro-dev))
 IRC: #linaro-kernel on irc.freenode.net
-Process
-The Kernel Working Group works upstream using upstream processes and through lead projects.
-Please contact member services to discuss any requirements.
+Process: The Kernel Working Group works upstream using upstream processes and through lead projects.